 - 5 is: too much energy, anxiety, or pent-up emotions

 After glancing at their numbers shown you can still continue with your planned class.
-But, it's nice to rationalize what you see to them verbally by saying something like, “Ok, based on what I’m seeing you are feeling, we are going to try ______ today to help us feel _______.”
+But, it’s nice to rationalize what you see to them verbally by saying something like, “Ok, based on what I’m seeing you are feeling, we are going to try **** today to help us feel __****_.”

 It will probably be the exact same class plan you already had in mind.
 However, it helps them get on board with it when they think that you are catering it to them specifically.

+When teachers build excitement for content and lesson plans, students learn better and develop positive relationships.
 They like feeling that there is a purpose to the lesson if it is specific to them.

 3. Start class in a way that meets their needs